markjnkim/es_mod/01-html/content/step-2-header-footer.md

 ## Our first styles

-Okay, so let's being taking that wonderfully underdesigned `header` we've been working on and actually make it look like a true navigation bar.
+Okay, so let's take that wonderfully plain `header` we've been working on and actually make it look like a professional navigation bar.
 We'll start by exploring exactly _how_ we can tell CSS to attach styles to specific HTML elements using `selectors`.

 CSS style definitions follow the following syntax: